jspecify/jspecify/docs/src/pages/about.md

 Many of their most beneficial analyses require certain Java annotations (such as `@Nullable` or `@Immutable`) to be present in the source or class file being analyzed.
-Yet for the going-on-two-decades since Java annotations were introduced, there's been no serious and successful effort to provide a single well-specified standard for these annotations with industry consensus.
+Yet for the going-on-two-decades since Java annotations were introduced, there's been no serious and successful effort to provide a single well-specified artifact for these annotations with industry consensus.
 Instead, each tool has generally provided its own, and each tool interprets the meanings of the annotations differently.